Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Herndon and the information that we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the owner based upon our experience as rental managers in Herndon and the information which we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a free resource for anyone who needs to find out more about Herndon and surrounding areas.
-The Guide to Real Estate includes data about what has sold and what is currently listed, as well as a couple of interesting facts that you might not know.
-And, our Guide features quite a few of the benefits of residing in Herndon.
-Definitely, most of this is helpful for buyers and sellers, but rental investors and renters will likely also find these resources to be very enlightening.
+Our Guide to Real Estate is a helpful resource for everyone who needs to review important real estate information about Herndon and surrounding areas.
+The Guide to Real Estate compiles data about what has sold and what is for sale, as well as some surprising facts that you may not know.
+Also, our Guide highlights many of the elements of life in Herndon.
+Yes, most of this is helpful for buyers and sellers, but owners and renters will likely also find these tools to be quite edifying.

 Our Broker Will Nesbitt